bbalog87/catfish-genome/Cafe5 work.md

 # Process Cafe5 output to extract genes families in expansion and contraction on ecah branch

-The changes in each gene xfamily and for each axa are recorde in the file named _Base_change.tab_. the fisrt column is the represnt familyIds.
+The changes in each gene family and for each axa are recorde in the file named _Base_change.tab_. the fisrt column is the represnt familyIds.
 FRom column 2 on, the braches inclusding taxa.
 A posituve (>0) counts for a taxon X means this gene family is exapnding for taxon X. A negative count means contracting geen family.

+All data are availebl unde this [LINK](https://unibox.uni-rostock.de/getlink/fiV6HqPPCCR3nEj2pHo9JvZa/)

 ## Exact genes family in expansion or contracvtion in each branch